Social Work

 Standing

 Generalist Standing: Students who enter the Master of Social Work program from disciplines other than social work are given Generalist Standing.
 Students who completed their BSW degree more than five years prior to enrollment will be expected to enter the program at the Generalist level.
 These students must take (or retake) courses to lay a foundation for the specialized level social work courses.
 These generalist courses are taken during the first three semesters of the program.
 A student who received a BSW or B.A. in a related field (e.g., psychology) may request a waiver of select generalist courses, which will be assessed by the program director.
-Generalist field experience may be waived for any applicant without a BSW or B.A. in social work from an accredited program who has been employed in the social work field.
-NNU Generalist Standing students will take a comprehensive assessment prior to continuing to the advanced standing year.
+Generalist field experience may be waived for any applicant with a BSW or B.A. in social work from a CSWE-accredited program who has been employed in the social work field.
+NNU Generalist students will take a comprehensive assessment prior to continuing to the Specialized year.

 Advanced Standing: The Advanced Standing option was developed to recognize the academic accomplishments of applicants who have completed a B.A. in Social Work or a BSW from a college or university accredited by the Council on Social Work Education.
 Criteria for admission to Advanced Standing status are the same as generalist status admission requirements with the addition of the following requirements: